SERVING THE COMMUNITY FOR OVER 150 YEARS

 February-March 2013

 Tense negotiations continued.
-Contact was made with the Plunkett Foundation who advised the steering group, now a community benefit society with the plan of conducting a share issue.
+Contact was made with the Plunkett Foundation who advised the steering group, now a community benefit society, with the plan of conducting a share issue.

 -